What is the MIND diet portion?

 DietDescriptionFocusProsCons

-Mediterranean dietBased on traditional dietary patterns of countries bordering the Mediterranean SeaOnly whole and unprocessed foods are good, e.g., fruits, vegetables, whole grains, fish, and olive oilCan improve heart health and reduce risk of chronic diseaseMay be difficult to follow for those used to a high-fat or high-sugar diet
+Mediterranean dietBased on traditional dietary patterns of countries bordering the Mediterranean SeaOnly whole and unprocessed foods are good, e.g., fruits, vegetables, whole grains, fish, and olive oilCan improve heart health and reduce the risk of chronic diseaseMay be difficult to follow for those used to a high-fat or high-sugar diet

 DASH dietOriginally developed to lower blood pressureEmphasizes whole, unprocessed foods like fruits, vegetables, whole grains, and low-fat dairyCan improve heart health and lower blood pressureMay be difficult to follow for those used to a high-fat or high-sugar diet